antedeguemon/PyTibia/README.md

 PyTibia
 =======
-PyTibia is a [TibiaAPI](https://code.google.com/p/tibiaapi/)-like written in python for GNU/Linux that allows you to control your Tibia 10.10 character through python scripts.
+PyTibia is a [TibiaAPI](https://code.google.com/p/tibiaapi/)-like program written in python that allows you to control your Tibia 10.10 character through python scripts.

 Requeriments
 ------------